PowerShell Commands for Checking Windows Executable Properties

 Inspecting Windows executable files (`.exe`) for their properties

-) for their properties, metadata, icons, and other resources.
+This guide provides PowerShell commands to inspect Windows executable files (.exe) for their properties, metadata, icons, and other resources.
 These commands are particularly useful when working with Electron applications or any Windows software development where you need to verify that custom icons and metadata are correctly embedded.

 Basic File Information